Legally Binding Document: Everything You Need to Know

 - The document has the notary's mark and seal.

-A document that's notarized is a secure way to sign the contract, but the document will still be legally binding without being notarized.
+A document that's notarized is a secure way to sign the contract, but the document will still be legally binding and upheld in court without being notarized.
 It's important to be careful how you word the document, as you'll need to include all essential terms.
 If you forget to include an item in the document, it doesn't exist in the agreement.
 The wording clarifies what each party is legally bound to do.
 If a contract is poorly worded, it can lead to misinterpretation.
 The contract will still be legally binding, but the judge can interpret the words on their own terms.

 Agreement Component of a Contract